jonnyzar/OSCP_CheatSheets/Cheat_Sheets/reverse_bind_shells_cheatsheet.md

 # Shell Upgrade

-* The bind/reverse shell is not always fully interactive
+* The bind/reverse shell is not always fully interactive but can be made using like that using Python trick:

-* Python trick can be used to make it such
+1. Insert one those lines into victim CLI

 <code> python -c 'import pty; pty.spawn("/bin/bash")' </code><br>
 <code> python3 -c 'import pty;pty.spawn("/bin/bash")' </code>

-* Using script
-'script /dev/null -c bash'
+* All subsequent actions are performed on attack client

+2. press Ctrl + Z to pause shell on your attack client

+3. stty raw -echo

+4. fg enter enter

+5. export TERM=xterm

+As result you should get a fully interactive shell with history and all other goodies